 Do not use more than one topical steroid medicine without your doctor's advice.

-Avoid having your hair colored within 12 hours before or after you apply betamethasone and calcipotriene to your scalp.
+Avoid having your hair colored within 12 hours before or after you apply Enstilar to your scalp.

 Avoid exposure to sunlight or tanning beds.
 This medicine can make you sunburn more easily.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.